jwoodrow99/learning/Assignments/3. JavaScript/AS 1/README.md

 3. In your javascript file create a prompt that asks for the users name.
 4. Use the DOM API to to change the value of that p tag to the value that was entered by the prompt.
 5. Then console log the variable to see the value.
+6. add a comment in your code with your name.

 <br>